MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-team-deal-room-template.md

 Regardless of how you set them up, you can access linked teams and channels from both Outlook and the Sales agent.

 When you create a collaboration space with the deal room team template, you can [create a deal room team](#create-a-deal-room-team) or [set up an existing team as a deal room team](#set-up-an-existing-team-as-a-deal-room-team).

+To create and set up a deal room team, use the **Collaborate in Teams** card in the **Sales** pane in Outlook.
+If you don't see this card, ensure that the opportunity is linked to a parent account that's associated with a contact in your CRM.

 ## Set up an existing team as a deal room team